KingpinKingsley/kingpinkingsley.github.io/_posts/rotfm1-20/2023-02-12-RotFM_Summary4.md

 **Location(s):** Bryn Shander and the surrounding area <br>

 ## Synopsis
-- The group returns the Chwinga to the clearing in the woods after Niles is able to make contact with it.
-It runs off into the woods.
-- In the morning Niles sends his letters to his family then goes to breakfast with the others.
-They hear rumors going around the town, and asks whether the group has gleaned anything pertaining to the murders that Hlin mentioned.
-Hlin told them that the Stanch Co (green bear on a yellow background) or Torg (golden wolf’s paw on a black background) guild are possibly where the killer is.
-- The group decides to split up and talk to each guild separately.
-Niles and Jaeger to Torg, and Velys and Backbreaker to Stanch.
-- Niles and Jaeger speak to a Dwarven woman.
-The dwarven woman named Torrga.
-She is an independent operator and owns Torg Co.
-Niles tells her the story of a golden fish and she is interested in hearing more.
-He is successful in getting her trust and asks questions about the merchant group.
-Tomorrow they’ll be heading towards Lac Dinneshere as part of their travels around the north.
-- Duvessa Shane, the speaker.
-After meeting up again the group decides to go to the guard headquarters and speak to Markham Southwell, the head of the guard/militia for Bryn Shander.
-- Appease Auril via Sacrifices.
-And murders from unknown person.
-There were no murders before the sacrifices to Auril started.
-The murders also occur in specific towns.
-The murders are only happening in the three largest towns.
-Follows of Auril believe that the greater the sacrifice, the better for their situation.
-These are handled by a ‘lottery’ system.
-- The murders Hlin are talking about are separate from the sanctioned murders.
+Niles, able to communicate with the creature due to his training with elemental entities, spoke with the mischievous spirit.
+As the sun dipped below the horizon, the group finally escort and manage to coax the elusive Chwinga back to its woodland home.

+Morning in Bryn Shander brought with it the mundane tasks of correspondence and communal meals.
+Niles diligently penned letters to his distant family, a quiet ritual amidst the bustling tavern where the group gathered.
+Over breakfast, murmurs of unsettling rumors drifted their way—talk of murders haunting the town, linked perhaps to the local guilds, Stanch Co and Torg Co.
+Hlin's ominous warnings resonated in Niles’ mind as the party contemplated their next move.

+Deciding to divide and conquer, the group split into pairs—Niles and Jaeger set off to probe Torg, while Velys and Backbreaker ventured towards Stanch.
+At Torg Co, Niles and Jaeger encountered Torrga, a sharp-eyed dwarven proprietor.
+Niles skillfully wove tales of intrigue, capturing Torrga's interest with a story of a golden fish, and in return, gleaned valuable insights into the merchant guilds' workings before their departure towards Lac Dinneshere.

+The party’s paths reconverged and soon they ventured to the guard headquarters.
+There, they sought out Markham Southwell, the stoic leader of Bryn Shander's militia, to delve deeper into the disturbing matters plaguing the town.

+Amidst the town's tension lay a darker thread—whispers of sacrifices to Auril, the Frostmaiden, purportedly to appease her wrath and stave off calamity.
+Murders, previously unheard of, now occurred and were tied inexplicably to this chilling ritual governed by a lottery of fate.
+Hlin's tales of separate, unsanctioned killings cast a grim shadow over the already somber atmosphere, deepening the group's resolve to unravel Bryn Shander's mysteries before this evil claimed another victim.

 ## Notes
 N/A